renansouza12/Angular-psn-store-clone/README.md

 # PsnStore
-A single page clone of PlayStation store
+A single page clone of PlayStation store using Angular

 link: https://psn-store-clone.netlify.app